Twiggieedev/The-Comprehensive-Guide-to-the-Google-Gen-AI-JavaScript-SDK-google-genai-/﻿The Comprehensive Guide to the Google G.md

 runChat();

 Function calling (Section IX.A) integrates seamlessly with ChatSession, making it easier to handle the multi-step function execution flow within a conversation.
 While the ChatSession abstraction greatly simplifies chatbot development by handling history automatically, this convenience might involve a trade-off.
 The automatic management means developers have less direct control over precisely which parts of the history are included in each request.
-For very long conversations where token limits become a concern , advanced strategies like summarizing past turns or selectively pruning the history might be necessary.
+For very long conversations where token limits become a concern, advanced strategies like summarizing past turns or selectively pruning the history might be necessary.
 If ChatSession doesn't offer explicit configuration for such advanced context management (which is not detailed in the available information), developers might need to revert to using the generateContent method and managing the history array manually to implement these optimizations.
 VI.
 Managing Media with the Files API (ai.files)
 The @google/genai SDK includes a dedicated Files API, accessible via the ai.files submodule, designed for managing media files (images, audio, video, documents) used in conjunction with the Gemini Developer API (API Key) backend.
 A. Overview and Use Cases